TobiasPSP/doneland_sources/Components/Power/Power Supplies/README.md

 For *DC input*, voltage regulators can dynamically transform a variable input voltage to a stable output voltage using *Buck*, *Boost*, or *Buck-Boost* technology, depending on the requirements.
 Due to their high switching frequency, if there is a need for *AC-to-DC* conversion, they require much smaller and more affordable transformers.

-> Tags: Voltage, Current, Voltage Regulator, Buck, Boost, DC-DC Converter, Switching Power Supply, AC, Transformer, Rectifier, Step-Up, Step-Down, EMI, Frequency, Ripple, Artifacts, AC Adapter
+> Tags: Voltage, Current, Voltage Regulator, Buck, Boost, DC-DC Converter, Switching Power Supply, AC, Transformer, Rectifier, Step-Up, Step-Down, EMI, Switching Frequency, Ripple, Artifacts, AC Adapter, TPS61088

 [Visit Page on Website](https://done.land/components/power/powersupplies?431681011016251907) - created 2025-01-15 - last edited 2025-01-15